scottishgovernment/tradingnation.mygov.scot/pages/why-exporting-is-important.md

 The [Office of National Statistics](https://www.ons.gov.uk/) and [Department for Business, Energy and Industrial Strategy](https://www.gov.uk/government/organisations/department-for-business-energy-and-industrial-strategy) say:

 * businesses that export make up 60% of the UK’s annual increase in productivity
-* the 3% of businesses in Scotland that export are on average 70% more productive than businesses who do not
+* the 3% of businesses in Scotland that export are on average 70% more productive than businesses that do not

 ## More customers to sell to